 Address: 21 Makedonska St. 11000 Belgrade

 The last but not least is Leila a record shop and a bar situated in Gospodar Jevremova St. in the borough of Upper Dorcol.
 Here you can buy records, drink coffee during the day and enjoy DJ and live gigs during the night.
-Leila store has more than 10,000 titles, amongst which one can find rare items like the ex Yu jazz album.
+Leila store has more than 10,000 titles, amongst which one can find rare items like the ex Yu jazz albums.
 The number of customers has increased significantly in recent years, and the reason lies not only in sound quality, but also in nostalgia value and the cardboard boxes they are stored in that seem to have been fallen into oblivion and as if long forgotten.
 But then again there is the fact that the value of the record increases with age.
 The most expensive record in their collection is the first release of the album Miles Davis from 1967, which costs 200 euros.

 Address: 6 Gospodar Jevremova St. 11000 Belgrade